Southwest passengers face delays after nationwide grounding - KESQ

 Southwest urged customers to check on their flight status “and explore self-service options” for travel as the airline worked on restoring its operation.

-By midday on the East Coast, more than 40% of all Southwest flights were delayed, and the airline accounted for nearly two-thirds of all delays nationwide.
-On the positive side, Southwest had only about a dozen flights canceled, in line with other major airlines, according to FlightAware.
+By late afternoon on the East Coast, more than half of all Southwest flights were delayed, and the airline accounted for half of all delays nationwide.
+On the positive side, Southwest had only about a dozen flights canceled, roughly in line with other major airlines, according to FlightAware.

 Tuesday’s delays added to the picture of an airline that has struggled more than most with technology issues.